http://www.fpnotebook.com/

 - Stage 0: Clinical (acute inflammatory)

-- Diagnosis
+VIII.
+Diagnosis

-- See Peripheral Neuropathy Testing
+- Identify Peripheral Neuropathy

 - See Suspected Osteomyelitis in Diabetes Mellitus

-- Probe to Bone Test (Described in Osteomyelitis)
+- Probe To Bone Test (Described in Osteomyelitis)

 - Brodsky Test